PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 production occurrences.
 Their adjacency and the following affine owner are unchanged; no guard, reconciliation, scan, or traversal is added.

+In the no-layout fallback only, the immediately preceding guarded final cleanup reruns SE/FC layout propagation and strict constant affine pre/post folding after an unconditional topological sort, then sorts again.
+Both owners return stable one-counter dictionaries, but this guarded occurrence currently discards them.
+Characterization selects this exact guard, fixes both callback contracts, and preserves the surrounding sort and signature-restore boundary.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes